JFLarvoire/SysToolsLib/README.md

 README.md	| This file
 NEWS.md		| Project history
 LICENSE.txt	| Project license (Apache 2.0)
-*.lst		| MakeZip.bat input files for generating partial source releases.
-(Deprecated)
+*.lst		| List of files that go into source or binary releases.
+Used by MakeZip.bat and `make release`.

 Tools Usage